RAG-GNN: Integrating Retrieved Knowledge with Graph Neural Networks for Precision Medicine: Implementation considerations

 \subsection{Hyperparameter selection}

 Model performance is sensitive to several key hyperparameters.
-The embedding dimension $d_e$ controls the expressiveness of the semantic space: small $d_e$ (64-128) limits capacity but improves generalization, while large $d_e$ (512-1024) captures fine-grained semantics but risks overfitting.
-We find $d_e = 256$ provides optimal balance for biological networks.
+The GNN hidden dimension $d_h = 128$ controls the expressiveness of node representations: smaller values limit capacity but improve generalization, while larger values capture fine-grained patterns but risk overfitting.
+The document embedding dimension $d_{\text{doc}} = 64$ is determined by the truncated SVD applied to TF-IDF features.

 The number of GNN layers $L$ determines the receptive field size.
 For protein interaction networks with small-world topology, $L = 3$ layers allow nodes to aggregate information from 3-hop neighborhoods, covering typical pathway lengths.
 Larger $L$ risks over-smoothing where all nodes converge to similar representations.